alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 * The entire patch section (list 1 + list 2, including list terminators) has to be shorter than 190 bytes, that means that only 188 bytes can be patched without breaking the protocol:
   * You **can** send only one list containing 190 offsets without a list terminator and the other side will allow it! (it does break the protocol but no one thought about this case).
   * Furthermore, the second list terminator is entirely optional!
 Only the first one is used (to discriminate between the first and second stage).
+  * Note: The code actually uses a 200 byte buffer for the patch lists but for some reason the first 10 bytes are skipped (index starts at 10).
 * Realistically, games wouldn't be able to reach the 188 patch limit:
-  * A pokemon species cannot be 0xFE (Glitch pokemon 'M)
+  * A pokemon species cannot be 0xFE (Glitch pokemon 'M).
-  * I don't think that their max HP (and current HP) can reach values higher than 250 (and assuming they did, then only one of the lowest of the 2 HP bytes can contain 0xFE).
+  * Their max HP (and current HP) can reach 254 (0x00FE) but not anywhere near 65024 (0xFE00), so only the lowest of the 2 HP bytes can contain 0xFE.
   * Level and box level are capped at 100 (without glitches).
   * Statuses could never be 0xFE (legally).
   * Types 1 are 2 cannot be 0xFE (it is a glitch type).